-Figure 8.
-Summary of input data used for the eastern Jackass Morwong assessment.
+Figure 8.8.
+Summary of input data used for the eastern Jackass Morwong assessment, including the port length composition data from 2018-2020, which should have been included in the base case.

-2.2 Stock assessment method
+8.3.2 Stock assessment method

-2.2.1 Population dynamics model and parameter estimation
+8.3.2.1 Population dynamics model and parameter estimation